Siddharthg97/Computer_vision_web_scraping/README.md

    ii)There are language detection and there probability predicted for it. <br />
    iii)If text contains multiple languages, then use split_lang.
 Refer link - https://github.com/DoodleBears/split-lang/blob/main/split-lang-demo.ipynb

-## 2)library newspaper can be used for extraction of data from urls. <br />
-   i) refer link :https://newspaper.readthedocs.io/en/latest/ <br />